yanamlnk/gradle-notes/contents/6-gradle-wrapper/README.md

 1) run command `gradle init` in project directory to create new project using setup menu - Wrapper files will be automatically added to the project directory
 2) OR command `gradle wrapper` in project directory to add Wrapper files manually

 - Wrapper should be added to the project only once.
-There is no need to generate new files when you just want to update Gradle version.
+There is no need to generate new files when you just want to upgrade Gradle version.

 ## Upgrade version of Gradle using Wrapper